-Guidelines on reporting requirements for smooth transition from the least developed country category and the monitoring of Samoa
+Guidelines on reporting requirements for a smooth transition from the least developed country category, and the monitoring of Samoa

-61. In an effort to avoid reversals in the graduated countries' development progress due to the abrupt disruption of external support, the General Assembly adopted resolution 59/209 (December 2004) on the smooth transition strategy for countries graduating from the list of LDCs.
-The Istanbul Programme of Action adopted in May 2011 invited the General Assembly to establish an ad-hoc working group to further study and strengthen the smooth transition process.
-Subsequently, in December 2012, the General Assembly adopted its resolution 67/221 on smooth transition for countries graduating from the list of LDCs.

-62. In accordance with resolution 67/221, the General Assembly will take note of the decisions of the Economic and Social Council regarding the graduation, at the first session of the General Assembly following the adoption of such decisions by the Council.
-This decision is a welcome development and deemed necessary to avoid delays in the graduation process.

-63. The aim of this chapter is to clarify the procedures related to the reporting exigencies of graduating and graduated countries under the new resolution and how these interact with the monitoring outputs requested from the Committee for Development Policy.
+- 61. In an effort to avoid reversals in the development progress of graduated countries owing to the abrupt disruption of external support, the General Assembly adopted resolution 59/209 on the smooth transition strategy for countries graduating from the list of least developed countries.
+In the Istanbul Programme of Action, adopted in May 2011, the Assembly was invited to establish an ad hoc working group to further study and strengthen the smooth transition process.
+Subsequently, in December 2012, the Assembly adopted its resolution 67/221 on a smooth transition for countries graduating from the list of least developed countries. - 62.
+In accordance with its resolution 67/221, the General Assembly will take note of the decisions of the Economic and Social Council regarding the graduation of least developed countries, at the first session of the General Assembly following the adoption of such decisions by the Council.
+This decision is a welcome development and deemed necessary to avoid delays in the graduation process. - 63.
+The aim of the present chapter is to clarify the procedures relating to the reporting exigencies of graduating and graduated countries under the new resolution and how these interact with the monitoring outputs requested by the Committee for Development Policy.
 The Committee also reviewed the development progress of Samoa, which is scheduled to graduate in January 2014.

-B. Reporting requirements for LDCs identified for graduation by the General Assembly
+B. Reporting requirements for least developed countries identified for graduation by the General Assembly